 - GRE scores will not be required or accepted.

 - A bachelor’s degree is not required for admission.
-However, we highly recommend that you have completed at least 72 hours of undergraduate coursework prior to matriculation for financial aid purposes
+However, we highly recommend that you have completed at least 72 credit hours of undergraduate coursework prior to matriculation for financial aid purposes

 - Our grade point average (GPA) cutoffs for application review are: